Amongalen/albion-profit-calculator/README.md

 When all possible combinations are calculated, the results can be accessed via website.

 The project uses Flask for the web part and some NumPy for profit calculations.
+Currently the web app is hosted on a Heroku and runs on a Gunicorn WSGI server.